NCEAS/vegbank2/vegbank2-plans.md

 - Helps test the classification loading functions
 - Needs scope estimate

-### Task 3.3: Map legacy data in BegBank to new vocabularies
+### Task 3.3: Map legacy data in VegBank to new vocabularies

 - May not be a high priority
 - Needs scope estimate